 Each of our named executive officers is eligible to receive benefits under the terms of our Severance and Change in Control Plan adopted by the Board of Directors in June 2020 (the "Severance Plan").
 The Severance Plan provides for severance and/or change in control benefits to the named executive officers upon (i) a "change in control termination" or (ii) a "regular termination" (each as described below).
-Upon a change in control termination, each of our named executive officers is entitled to a lump sum payment equal to a portion of his base salary (18 months for Dr. Ostertag and 12 months for each of Mr. Gergen and Mr. Leonhardt, a lump sum payment equal to his target cash bonus, accelerated vesting of outstanding time-vesting equity awards, payment of COBRA premiums for a period of time (up to 18 months for Dr. Ostertag and 12 months for each of Mr. Gergen and Mr. Leonhardt) and, for Dr. Ostertag an extension of the post-termination exercise period applicable to Dr. Ostertag's outstanding equity awards for up to 24 months following such termination.
+Upon a change in control termination, each of our named executive officers is entitled to a lump sum payment equal to a portion of his base salary (18 months for each of Dr. Ostertag and Mr. Gergen), a lump sum payment equal to his target cash bonus, accelerated vesting of outstanding time-vesting equity awards, payment of COBRA premiums for a period of time (up to 18 months for each of Dr. Ostertag and Mr. Gergen) and, for Dr. Ostertag an extension of the post-termination exercise period applicable to Dr. Ostertag's outstanding equity awards for up to 24 months following such termination.
 To the extent an equity award is not assumed, continued or substituted for in the event of certain change in control transactions and the executive's employment is not terminated as of immediately prior to such change in control, the vesting of such equity award will also accelerate in full (and for equity awards subject to performance vesting, performance will be deemed to be achieved at target, unless otherwise provided in individual award documents).
-Upon a regular termination, each of our named executive officers is entitled to a lump sum payment equal to a portion of his base salary (12 months for Dr. Ostertag and 9 months for each of Mr. Gergen and Mr. Leonhardt) and payment of COBRA premiums for a period of time (12 months for Dr. Ostertag and 9 months for each of Mr. Gergen and Mr. Leonhardt).
+Upon a regular termination, each of our named executive officers is entitled to a lump sum payment equal to a portion of his base salary (12 months for each of Dr. Ostertag and Mr. Gergen) and payment of COBRA premiums for a period of time (12 months for each of Dr. Ostertag and Mr. Gergen).
 All severance benefits under the Severance Plan are subject to the executive's execution of an effective release of claims against the company.